 - Both supplier and buyer use the public platform

-- One of the parties uses a private certified platform (i.e. via a service provider such as ecosio) which handles the transfer to the public platform, while the other party uses the public platform directly.
+- One of the parties uses a private certified platform which handles the transfer to the public platform, while the other party uses the public platform directly.

 - Both parties use private platforms